ceilingwaffle/Focusu/README.md

 - Pause Streamlabs/Stream Elements alerts until the current map ends.
 - Disable/enable individual monitors from blanking (for those true-gamer triple monitor beasts out there).
 - Block a custom rectangular subset of a screen (may be useful for those that play in windowed mode).
+- Fade the blanking in and out smoothly over some customisable time period, instead of immediately 100% black.

 [//]: # (https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)